 We Finally Got To Conewago Potholes When The River Was Low

 Here is a larger pothole in the rock.
-This one was close to if not big enough for some people to fit into.
+This one was close to, if not big enough for some people to fit into.

-I thought this one was cool in that it was a bit different than the other potholes.
+I thought this one was cool in that it was a bit different from the other potholes.
 It seems like it must have been eroded from a different type of flow.
 I also thought it was neat how there are different rings around it.
 My guess would be from the sediments in the water as it evaporated out of the hole.